-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 400D.
+The physical size and weight of the Canon 200D and the Canon 400D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (6 percent) than the Canon 200D.
 However, the 400D is markedly heavier (23 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 400D are weather-sealed.